-A8.2 Additional requirements for the Examination of Professional Awards in the Field of Medicine and Professional Doctorates
+A8.2 Additional requirements for the Examination of Professional Doctorates

 - A8.2.1 Where the structure of the research element of the doctorate has disparate components, the students must submit a thesis which is composed of the individual pieces of research and an overview summarising the work. - A8.2.2 Where appropriate the examination may include specific consideration of the professional skills and competencies acquired.